 Your photo must be:

-- printed to a high quality on white photographic paper, such as photos printed by a booth or studio
+- for paper or printed application only - printed to a high quality on white photographic paper, such as photos printed by a booth or studio

 - taken within the last month

 - taken against a plain cream or light grey background